vfarcic/devops24/manuscript/05-chart-museum.md

 If we click on the *Charts* link in top-right corner of the screen, we'll see all the charts available in the two default repositories (*stable* and *incubator*).
 We can use the link on the left-hand menu to filter them by a repository and to change the ordering.
 We can also use the *Search charts...* field to filter charts.

-The *Repositories* screen can be used to list the currently configured ones as well as to add new ones.
+The *Repositories* screen can be used to list those that are currently configured, as well as to add new ones.

 The *Deployments* screen list all the Helm installations.
 At the moment, we have *cm* (ChartMuseum) and *monocular* running through Helm Charts.
 Additionally, there is the *New deployment* button that we can use to install a new Chart.
 Please click it and observe that you are taken back to the *Charts* screen.
 We are about to install Jenkins.

 Type *jenkins* in the *Search charts...* field.
 The list of the Charts will be filtered and we'll see only Jenkins.
-Click on the *jenkins* Chart.
+Click on the only Chart.

 On the left-hand side of the screen is the same information we can see by executing `helm inspect stable/jenkins` command.
 On the right-hand side there is the *Install* section which we can use for *one click installation* or to copy *Helm CLI* commands.

 Please remain in the *One Click Installation* tab and click the *Install jenkins v...* button.
-You will be presented with a popup with a field to specify Namespace where the Chart should be installed.
+You will be presented with a popup with a field to specify a Namespace where the Chart will be installed.
 Please type *jenkins* and click the *Deploy* button.

 We were redirected to the screen with the same information we'd get if we executed `helm install stable/jenkins --namespace jenkins`.

-Even though using Monocular might seem tempting at the begging, it has its serious drawbacks.
+Even though using Monocular might seem tempting at the begging, it has a few serious drawbacks.
 We'll discuss them soon.
 For now, please click the red *Delete deployment* button to remove Jenkins.

 The major problem with Monocular is that it does not allow us to specify values during Charts installation.
 There will hardly ever be the case when we'll install Charts without any custom values.
-That inability alone should be enough to discard Monocular to anything serious usage.
+That inability alone should be enough to discard Monocular for any serious usage.
 On top of that, it does not provide the option to upgrade Charts.

 Today (June 2018) Monocular project is still too young to be taken seriously.
 That will probably change as the project matures.
 For now, my recommendation is not to use it.
-This might provoke a negative reaction.
+That might provoke a negative reaction.
 You might feel that I wasted your time by showing you a tool that is not useful.
-I felt that you should know that the UI exists and that it is the only free option we have today.
+However, I felt that you should know that the UI exists and that it is the only free option we have today.
 I'll leave that decision to you.
 You know what it does and how to install it.

 # What Now?

 We will continue using ChartMuseum throughout the rest of the book and I will leave it to you to decide whether Monocular is useful or a waste of compute resources.

 We could have set up a container registry, but we didn't.
-There are too many tools in the market ranging from free solutions like [Docker Registry](https://docs.docker.com/registry/) until enterprise products like [Docker Trusted Registry](https://docs.docker.com/ee/dtr/) and JFrog' [Artifactory](https://www.jfrog.com/confluence/display/RTF/Docker+Registry).
-The problem is that Docker Registry is very insecure.
+There are too many tools in the market ranging from free solutions like [Docker Registry](https://docs.docker.com/registry/) all the way until enterprise products like [Docker Trusted Registry](https://docs.docker.com/ee/dtr/) and JFrog' [Artifactory](https://www.jfrog.com/confluence/display/RTF/Docker+Registry).
+The problem is that Docker Registry (free version) is very insecure.
 It provides only a very basic authentication.
 Still, the price is right (it's free).
-On the other hand, you might opt for commercial solution and leverage the additional features they provide.
+On the other hand, you might opt for one of the commercial solutions and leverage the additional features they provide.
 Never the less, I felt that for our use-case it is the best if we stick with [Docker Hub](https://hub.docker.com/).
 Almost everyone has an account there and it is an excellent choice for the examples we're having.
-Once you translate the knowledge from here to your "real" processes, you should have no problem to switch to any other container registry if you choose to do so.
+Once you translate the knowledge from here to your "real" processes, you should have no problem switching to any other container registry if you choose to do so.
 By now, you should have all the skills required to run a registry in your cluster.

 All in all, we'll continue using Docker Hub for storing container images and we'll run Monocular in our cluster and use it to distribute Helm Charts.